Kavya1789/ACL-Docs/workshop/07_Performance_as_a_Self_Service/07_Run_Performance_Tests/README.md

 1. Go to  **Jenkins** and click on **sockshop** folder.
 1. Click on **carts.performance**.
 1. Click on **Build with parameters** to trigger the performance pipeline. (leave the default values).
-1. Wait until the pipeline shows: *Success*.
+1. Wait until the pipeline build exists with a *Success* status.

 ## Step 2: Introduce a small slowdown in the Carts Service